LukaBrzica/brzica_luka_final-project/README.md

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10

+Python
+Github
+Pygame

 ### Installing

 * How/where to download your program
 * Any modifications needed to be made to files/folders

+programs stored in folder in github

 ### Executing program

 * How to run the program
 * Step-by-step bullets

+Open vs code
+click on the main.py
+and click the start
+to run the program

 ```
 code blocks for commands
 ```